nongbaoting/PipeOne/docs/documentation/doc_s1.md

 s1.8_SNP
 ```

-* __Tables of different aspects of RNA-seq from one directory, which are required in the next module__
+* __Tables of different aspects of RNA-seq in one directory__, which are required in module 2 and module3
 ```
 $ ls 00_tables/00_rawdata
 APA_pau-distal-proximal.csv